aboodjallad/Fleet-Manegment-System/README.md

 * After cloning the repository open your VS 2022
 * Open Fleet-Management-System\Services\General\DatabaseConnection.cs
+* You can find the copy of the Database in https://drive.google.com/file/d/1AAAxvQsyC3aanQNhYHC8_tvhWMAnfnuL/view?usp=drive_link
-* Adjust the connection string with your DB info as :
+* Adjust the connection string in Fleet-Manegment-System\Fleet-Manegment-System\Services\General\DatabaseConnection.cs with your DB info as :
 ```bash
 _connectionString = "Host=localhost; Port=5432; Database=DatabaseName; Username=UrUsername; Password=UrPassword";
 ```